 Made from simple resources, a grassroots memorial is a common gesture of mourning and remembrance that can carry deep meaning and resolve.
 Memorials are a flexible folk art form for expressing grief.
 This tradition accommodates change.
 It evolves according to human need.
 We feel that need strongly right now, with 500,000 people in the U.S. lost to Covid-19 related causes.

 For resources and ideas, please download the Memorials Toolkit below.
-From September 7-11, please submit photos & videos of your memorials to our archive at City Lore.
+We invite you to submit photos & videos of your memorials to our archive at City Lore.

 Additional resources are available below.
-We hope you find these materials useful for your own Labor of Mourning memorial-making during the week of September 7-11.
+We hope you find these materials useful for your own memorial-making.

 Planning your Memorial

 1. Gather the names of those you wish to honor in your memorial.
 We encourage you to use names rather than numbers.
 If you are not honoring someone you know personally, please ensure that their names are already publicly available, or ask their loved ones for permission.
 You might write the names on a piece of art, a note card, a face mask, or one of the templates available below.

 2. Decide where to set up your memorial.
 A window?
 A street corner?
 A tree?
 A park fence?
 A nursing home?
 Seek permission if needed, or be prepared to relocate your memorial if you choose not to ask for permission.